eg0nSpengler/Client/CONTRIBUTING.md

 ## Styleguides

-Follow theses guidelines for good luck.
+Follow these guidelines for good luck.

 ### Art Style

-Have a link to the art styleguide here.
+Have a link to the art style guide here.

 ### Git Commit Messages